-As a result of the foregoing developments, the Company's common stock is now quoted on the OTC Pink Market ("OTC Pink") operated by OTC Markets Group Inc. (the "OTC"), and the Company no longer files reports with the SEC.
-The Company is working to complete the process to have its common stock quoted in the OTCQB as an alternative reporting company.
-The Company intends to continue to provide information to its stockholders and to take such actions within its control to enable its common stock to be quoted in the OTCQB or the OTC Pink so that a trading market may continue to exist for its common stock.
-There is no assurance, however, that a dealer will continue to make a market in the common stock and that trading of the common stock will continue on any market operated by OTC markets.
+As a result of the foregoing developments, the Company no longer files reports with the SEC.
+After terminating trading on NASDAQ, the Company's common stock was quoted on the OTC Pink Market ("OTC Pink") operated by OTC Markets Group Inc. (the "OTC"), and on October 18, 2023, the Company up-listed from the OTC Pink to the OTCQB® Venture Market (the "OTCQB") as an alternative reporting company.
+The Company intends to continue to provide information to its stockholders and to take such actions within its control to enable its common stock to continue to be quoted in the OTCQB or the OTC Pink so that a trading market may continue to exist for its common stock.
+There is no assurance, however, that a dealer will continue to make a market in the common stock and that trading of the common stock will continue on any market operated by OTC.